em0ney/meteor-map-locator/README.md

 ## Overview

-This is a meteorite package to provide a map canvas and search field to the user.
-Using the search field, search for an address and have the geolocation code format this address for you.
+This is a meteorite package to provide geocoding through a map canvas and search field.
+Using the search field, search for an address and have google format this address for you.
 Then either drag a dropped pin to change the address, or amend the search.

 A structured JSON document of the diffrent address components and the latitude and langitude are stored in hidden fields as well.